Upgrade Sony VAIO Laptop Hard Drive to SSD Step by Step

 Upgrading or replacing hard drive with SSD or new HDD is the most common way to improve system performance on PCs, so as to Sony laptops.
 Sony VAIO comes with HDDs in different storage capacities, 500GB, 750GB and 1TB.
 Whichever the capacity is, hard drive is doomed to fail after several years of use as well as ubiquitous and countless potential network threads.
 When the system crashes caused by virus, for instance, it is inevitable to replace Sony VAIO hard drive with new hard disk.

-Also, you may want to do Sony VAIO hard drive upgrade because of its awful performance, for example, 15 minutes for startup.
+Also, you may want to do Sony VAIO hard drive upgrade because of its awful performance, for example, 15 minutes for system startup.
 There are many factors that will result in long-time boot, such as too many boot startups or hard drive failure.
 However, replace Sony VAIO hard drive with SSD definitely will make this condition better.
 What’s more, low disk space cause hard drive upgrading as well.

-How to upgrade Sony laptop hard drive?
+How to upgrade Sony laptop hard drive

 In the first place, to upgrade Sony laptop hard drive you need to find:

 The appropriate replacement (I mean the Sony VAIO compatible hard drives).
 It should be a 9.5mm thick 2.5” hard drive or SSD in order to fit in the HDD OEM caddy & drive bay.
 If you don't know how, you can find the model in its official site and get a Sony Vaio laptop hard disk with proper price.

 One #0 Phillips screwdriver to uninstall Sony internal hard drive.

-Step1.
-Install and launch AOMEI Backupper (Windows 10/8.1/8/7/XP/Vista supported) on VAIO E or S series.
-Click Backup and select Disk Backup.
+Step 1.
+Install and launch AOMEI Backupper on VAIO E or S series.
+Then, create a disk backup for Sony Vaio laptop.

-Step3.
-Select a location to store the disk backup image.
+- Then, select a location to store the disk backup image.
 You may backup it to NAS, network shared folder, external hard drive or USB flash drive.
-If you backup to USB drive, it should be large enough.

-Step4.
-Click Start Backup.
+- Click Start Backup.
 Wait for the process to be completed.

-Step5.
+Step 2.
 Create a bootable media (USB or CD/DVD) to boot off VAIO later.

 Important: Do not touch any other cables or circuit on the laptop.
 Take a picture of the caddy before lifting it out will help you place the new disk in right location later.